uwe-ss/YetAnotherRadio/README.md

 # Yet Another Radio
-> [!NOTE]
 > Heavily inspired by [Advanced Radio Player Applet](https://store.kde.org/p/2136933/)

 A GNOME Shell extension for listening to internet radio stations directly from your panel.

-This extension uses [Radio Browser](https://www.radio-browser.info/)'s API to fetch radio urls and play them using GStreamer (Usually being installed with Distributions).
+This extension uses [Radio Browser](https://www.radio-browser.info/)'s API to fetch radio urls and play them using gstreamer (Usually being installed with GNOME).

 ## Screenshots